 - Access to distinctive opportunities.
 To aid our students in making their dreams of study abroad possible, financial aid is portable to approved abroad programs.
 Students may also benefit from college funding for internships throughout the academic year.

-SPRING 2021: SPRING 2021: The Office of Financial Aid is available to all constituents remotely Monday - Friday from 8am - 5pm for the Spring 2021 semester.
 For assistance please contact your individual financial aid counselor (see below) regarding any assistance needed in processing your financial aid.

 Denise Brindle- Director of Financial Aid